talezion/COR_Design_Pattern_Swift/README.md

 /// Set Handlers
 currentHandler = HandlerObjectOne() // Your handler object
 ```
-Here is the fun part, you can add as many hadnlers as you want:
+Here is the fun part, you can add as many handlers as you need:

 ```swift
 class ExampleChainHandler: ChainHandlerProtocol {